Estimated reading time: 8 minutes

 Here are some of the approaches you can take if dirty panels become a problem for you:

-- You can hose down panels or clean them with a non-abrasive sponge or soft cloth and some gentle, dish-soapy water.
+- For tougher grime, you can clean your panes with a non-abrasive sponge/soft cloth and some gentle, dish-soapy water.

 4. Are wind, hail, hurricanes, etc., likely to damage my system?

-Let’s be real, there are some natural disasters that you’re not going to be able to plan for and that could potentially damage your panels . . . along with the rest of your house.
-Usually, if weather can damage your panels, it’s not because they’re the weak link—it’s because you’re going to be dealing with other inevitable damage as well.
+Let’s be real: there are some natural disasters that you’re not going to be able to plan for and that could potentially damage your panels (along with the rest of your house).
+Usually, if weather is able damage your system, it’s not because it's the weak link—it’s because you’re going to be dealing with other inevitable damage as well.

 The unfortunate reality is that (like the Tesla Cybertruck’s windows) solar panels are not indestructible, and crazy weather and natural disasters are not typically covered in a panel’s equipment warranty.

-Although the equipment warranty does not typically cover a panel’s weather damage, homeowners insurance usually will cover solar panels, but that is something you’ll want to verify with your insurance
+Luckily, homeowners insurance usually will cover solar panels, though this is something you’ll want to verify with your insurance company.

-Fortunately, quality solar panels are built to last through harsh weather conditions.
-The National Renewable Energy Laboratory (NREL) found that of the 50,000 solar energy systems installed in the country between 2009 and 2013 indicates, only 0.1% of all systems were reported to be affected by damaged or underperforming modules each year.
+Quality solar panels are built to last through harsh weather conditions.
+The National Renewable Energy Laboratory (NREL) found that of the 50,000 solar energy systems installed in the country between 2009 and 2013, only 0.1% of all systems were reported to be affected by damaged or underperforming modules each year.

 In most cases, solar panels are tested and guaranteed to withstand hail up to 25 mm (1 inch) in size, falling at approximately 50 miles per hour.
 Along with hail testing, engineers also consider winds and hurricanes.
 The typical aluminum and glass casings of a panel's cells also make the panel highly waterproof, and most solar panels are certified to withstand up to 140 mile-per-hour winds.